arefeh-htmi/react-avatar-uploader-modal/README.md

 # react-avatar-uploader-modal
-an avatar uploader modal in react with styling
+Avatar uploader modal in react with styling